 As a result of this evaluation, certain audit engagements are identified as requiring additional oversight procedures during the audit (close monitoring), and some audit relationships are discontinued.
-As with the client and engagement acceptance process, our local or Regional PPD and Assurance leadership are involved in the continuance process and should agree for the continuance to occur.
+As with the client and engagement acceptance process, our Regional PPD and, where necessary, local PPD and Assurance Leader are involved in the continuance process and should agree for the continuance to occur.